Pixelicc/mowojang-js/README.md

 - `pnpm install`: Installs all required dependencies
 - `pnpm build`: Runs the TypeScript compiler
 - `pnpm test`: Runs tests for all Functions
-- `pnpm publish`: Publish the Package to NPM

 ## 📎 Credits